We are Strath Union, your Students’ Union - the beating heart of activity for students on Strathclyde campus since 1964.

 Strathosphere II milliseconds after motor ignition, accelerating into the skies at 13.4G

 Moving into the future of StrathSEDS, we want to fly our student-developed vehicles and avionics even higher – yes, higher than 10,000ft.
-In the next few years, we want to enter Mach-24 in their highest altitude category and investigate breaking the Scottish Student Altitude Record.
+Following our success at Mach-25, we are investigating further expermental rocketry configurations, as well as potentially breaking the Scottish Student Altitude Record.
 Future improvements to our SRAD flight computer include transmitting live video from our launch vehicle and transmitting over 2.4GHz, and our coding team will be working on a tracking ground station to point at the vehicle throughout its flight.

 We have found that most people are hungry for more after building a team rocket, so we will be looking into whether we could help a few people new to the hobby build their own rocket for certification with the UKRA